Mashed potato: Culinary uses

 Mashed potato can be served as a side dish.
 In the British Isles, sausages served with mashed potatoes are known as bangers and mash.
-Mashed potato can be an ingredient of various other dishes, including shepherd's and cottage pie, Orkney clapshot, pierogi, colcannon, dumplings, potato pancakes, potato croquettes and gnocchi.
+Mashed potato can be an ingredient of various other dishes, including shepherd's and cottage pie, Orkney clapshot, pierogi, colcannon, champ, dumplings, potato pancakes, potato croquettes, and gnocchi.
 Particularly runny mashed potatoes are called mousseline potatoes.

 In the United Kingdom, cold mashed potato can be mixed with fresh eggs and then fried until crisp to produce a potato cake.
 This dish is thought to have originated in Cornwall and is a popular breakfast item.
 When instead combined with meat and other leftover vegetables, the fried dish is known as bubble and squeak.

-Mashed potatoes may be eaten with gravy, typically meat gravy, though vegetable gravy is becoming more common as the vegetarian and vegan trends see a rise in popularity.
+Mashed potatoes may be eaten with gravy, typically meat gravy, though vegetable gravy is becoming more common as vegetarian and vegan diets increase in popularity.

 A potato masher can be used to mash the potatoes.
 A potato ricer produces a uniform, lump-free, mash.

-In India mashed potatoes made with spices, fried or not, are called chaukha.
-Chaukha is used in samosas in India and with littee specially in Bihar.
+In India, mashed potatoes made with spices, fried or not, are called chaukha.
+Chaukha is used in samosas in India and with litti, especially in Bihar.

+In Kenya, mashed potatoes are eaten in the form of a dish called mukimo, native to the Kikuyu tribe.
+The dish mainly incorporates corn and peas along with other ingredients into the potatoes.
+It is often served with grilled meat, known as nyama choma, which could be either goat or beef.

+In Turkey, mashed potatoes made with milk, salt, black pepper, and butter are called patates puresi.